0x1d/rcond/README.md

 ## Installation

-In order to install `rcond` as a systemd service, you need to specify the target architecture and then run the build and install make targets.
+In order to install `rcond` as a systemd service, you need to specify the target architecture and then run the install make target.

 ```sh
 export ARCH=arm64